ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Motivating Scenarios

-\paragraph{Possible Violation.} Consider an agent tasked with ``Add a utility function for file path normalization'' that faces a decision about where to place the code.
-The agent might place it in \texttt{src/vs/workbench/common/} because that is where it will be used.
-However, VS Code's layered architecture requires that such utilities belong in \texttt{src/vs/base/}, the foundation layer.
-Similarly, an agent might create a file directly under \texttt{src/vs/workbench/} rather than in one of the allowed subdirectories like \texttt{browser}, \texttt{services}, \texttt{contrib}, or \texttt{api}.
-Such violations are easy to make when the agent is focused on completing the immediate task rather than understanding the broader architectural constraints.
+Lines 17--27 specify the layered architecture and directory structure.
+Consider an agent tasked with ``Add a utility function for file path normalization'' that must choose where to place new code.
+The agent might place it in \texttt{src/vs/workbench/common/} because that is where the immediate caller resides.
+However, VS Code's layered architecture requires such utilities in \texttt{src/vs/base/}, the foundation layer.
+Similarly, an agent might create a file directly under \texttt{src/vs/workbench/} rather than in allowed subdirectories such as \texttt{browser}, \texttt{services}, \texttt{contrib}, or \texttt{api}.
+These violations occur when the agent optimizes for local task completion instead of global architectural constraints.

 \toolname{}'s architectural validator constructs a dependency graph and enforces the layered structure.
 If an agent attempts to create a file in an invalid location, it receives immediate feedback: